-If you are keen to get involved please email email@example.com and we will get back to you ASAP!
+If you are keen to get involved please complete a short application form here, or email email@example.com and we will get back to you ASAP!

 headspace Mandurah values diversity and we are strongly committed to providing a safe, inclusive environment for all of our Youth Reference Group members.

 We strongly encourage and welcome all young people to apply for this role.

 Allie - Program Admin

 Gabi - Community Engagement Officer / Access Clinician

 360 Health + Community [lead agency], CAMHS, South Metro Community Alcohol and Drug Service [Palmerston Association], Helping Minds, Allambee, Ruah Community Services, Youth Mental Health Services, GP Down South, Peel Medical Services, JSW, Chorus and Peel Youth Services.

 LGBTQIA+ group Sprinkles, Tuesday 4:30 - 6:30 pm

 A safe social group for young people aged 12 - 17 who are apart of the LGBTQIA+ community and allies, to come make connections, eat some food, play some games and just hang out!
 EVERYONE IS WELCOME